December 2011 Christchurch earthquakes: Damage and effects

 The earthquakes caused sewage outflows, including into the Avon River / Ōtākaro, which led to the encouragement of residents to keep away from the Avon Heathcote Estuary, city beaches and rivers.
 The earthquakes also caused liquefaction, with the eastern suburbs being most affected.
 Liquefaction and flooding was worst in Avondale, Bexley, Burwood, New Brighton and Parklands.
 Parklands also lost sewerage and water supply.
 The liquefaction resulted in the closure of roads in the eastern suburbs and ones close to the central city.

 The earthquake at 1.58 pm caused 26,000 properties to lose electricity.
-Power was restored to almost all them by the next day.
+Power was restored to almost all of them by the next day.
 The telecommunications network became strained and residents were encouraged to communicate using text message instead of calling.
 People travelling home caused the roads to become gridlocked.
 A magnitude 4.3 earthquake the next day at 1.21 am broke a water pipe, which had to be turned off in order to be repaired.
 This resulted in homes in Redcliffs and Sumner losing mains water supply.
 It was restored by the afternoon.
 As a precautionary measure, Christchurch Hospital and Princess Margaret Hospital used boiled water.
 Burwood Hospital had to run on backup power, and temporarily move its birthing unit.

 Cliffs near Boulder Bay on Banks Peninsula collapsed.
 An uninjured family was rescued from the area by surf lifesavers via inflatable raft.
 The quake caused rock fall to occur from the Port Hills.
 Rock fall occurred in the suburbs of Sumner and Redcliffs, but the worst of it hit shipping containers used as protection against rock fall.
 The rock fall was not serious and did not immediately appear to affect any properties that had not been abandoned.
 Because of the rock fall, residents were encouraged by police to keep away from the suburbs in the hills.

 After the earthquake at 1.58 pm, the ambulance service St John received approximately 140 emergency calls, and treated about 60 patients for issues that included falls, cardiac symptoms and anxiety attacks.
 One person died after tripping over ground that had become uneven due to the earthquake.